-The 3 Best Kauai Whale Watching Tours (+ how to see them from shore)
+3 Best Kauai Whale Watching Tours (+ tips for shore viewing)

 Here’s our guide to the best Kauai whale watching tours and where to go if you want to see them from shore!